Environmental enforcement has fallen off under Biden, report says - NewsBreak

 Environmental enforcement has fallen off under Biden, report says

 Executives at the Shell Chemical petroleum refinery in Norco, Louisiana, agreed to install $10 million in pollution monitoring and control equipment in 2018 to settle allegations it was violating the Clean Air Act.
-The Biden Administration was expected to increase EPA enforcement but that hasn’t happened says a national environmental group.
-(Photo by Drew Angerer/Getty Images)
+The Biden Administration was expected to increase EPA enforcement, but that hasn’t happened, says a national environmental group.
+(Drew Angerer/Getty Images)

 The Environmental Integrity Project said the 72 civil enforcement cases closed in court during the fiscal year that ended in September under President Joe Biden’s administration was the “lowest number in at least 22 years.”